r4tangUCSD/league-red-vs-blue/README.md

 Observed TVD: 0.98498801564274
 P-value: 0.0

 We reject the null hypothesis, since the p-value < 0.05.
 It is likely unlikely that every league has the same amount of missing values in the goldat10 column.
+Goldat10 is MAR on 'league.'

 *Result*